 Read this: The best Apple Watch straps

-You can reduce these redundancies by customizing how the Watch mirrors those core iPhone apps in the My Watch pane of the Watch app.
+You can reduce these issues by customizing how the Watch mirrors those core iPhone apps in the My Watch pane of the Watch app.
 You can turn off Phone alerts, disable Message alerts and choose which of your mailboxes can send you Watch alerts.

 7. Workout Power Saving Mode